kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 - Hard Buffer the initial cutscene
 - Stand next to Traya
 - First Phase skip:
-  - Talk to Traya: 4
+  - Talk to Traya: 4,4
   - Mash default action as the convo ends to start the next one
   - If you miss this, just shoot her
-- Second conversation: mash 1
+- Second conversation: 4
   - You can also skip the second phase by mashing default action but it's very difficult
 - Shoot her again to win!